 - Individual Board members or officers

 - Chairs of Board Committees

 - In Board and/or Committee meetings

 - The President and CEO

-- 1. The oversight and periodic updating of the G3P would be the responsibility of the Board's Nomination and Governance Committee (NGC).
+- The oversight and periodic updating of the G3P would be the responsibility of the Board's Nomination and Governance Sub-committee (N& G Sub-committee) of the Executive Committee of the Board.

-- 2. The specific situations discussed in this document are intended to be illustrative of the types of situation that have been encountered or may be encountered.
+- 2. The specific situations discussed in this document are intended to be illustrative of the types of situations that have been encountered or may be encountered.
 A fuller representation of situations would be developed after receiving input from Board members.